Quickstart#

 CLI example

-python -m causalexplain --shap-sampling
+python -m causalexplain run --shap-sampling

-python -m causalexplain --no-shap-sampling
+python -m causalexplain run --no-shap-sampling

 Available SHAP backends are kernel, gradient, explainer, and tree.
 ReX defaults to tree when running the GBT regressor.